wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-geo-replication-configure-vnets.md

 For more information, see [Configure a VNet to VNet connection](/documentation/articles/virtual-networks-configure-vnet-to-vnet-connection).

+To see it on video:

+> [AZURE.VIDEO configure-the-vpn-connectivity-between-two-azure-virtual-networks]

 This tutorial is a part of the [series][hdinsight-hbase-replication] on creating HBase geo-replication.

 - Configure a VPN connectivity between two virtual networks (this tutorial)
-- [Configure DNS for the virtual networks] [hdinsight-hbase-geo-replication-DNS]
+- [Configure DNS for the virtual networks][hdinsight-hbase-geo-replication-dns]
 - [Configure HBase geo replication][hdinsight-hbase-geo-replication]

 The following diagram illustrates the two virtual networks you will create in this tutorial: